whage/thesis/thesis.md

 Dynamic languages offer a low barrier to entry and apparent agility that provides quick results with short development times.
 Many originally dynamic languages (javascript, python, ruby, php) however added support for some form of optional typing later in their development. **TODO: revise!**

+# Suggestions for further research

+**TODO: put all the interesting stuff here that I had no time for**

 ...